There are a lot of times when we want or need to get somewhere and it isn’t necessarily free.

 Sometimes where we want to go might appear to be free, but isn’t really free at all.
 Take video games for instance.
 You start out with a game that advertises itself as free, but once you are into it, if you want to progress you need to make a purchase—coins or accessories of some kind or sometimes just consuming commercials.

 Certain places, like expensive restaurants or special events, require visitors to dress in a particular way in order to enter.
 Others will only let you in if you have a friend who knows the people there.

-- What are some other situations where you may be required or expected to bring something in order to get to where you want or need to be?
+- What are some situations where you may be required or expected to bring something in order to get to a “free” event?
 (Possible answers: bringing homework to class; bringing a gift to a birthday party.)

 - Have you ever wanted to be somewhere, but you couldn’t, because you didn’t have what you needed to get in?
 Tell us about it.
 (Answers may vary.
 Be prepared to share your own experience.)

 - Have you ever had a friend help you to get somewhere that you wouldn’t have been able to get to yourself?
 (Answers may vary; some students may talk about gaining access to a club because a friend who was a member invited them, or someone who has tickets to an event that was sold out long ago.
 Be prepared to share examples of your own.)